Useful Information on Fowey for your Stay

 Fowey Fish and Chips

 Standard takeaway fish and chip shop serving the normal items.
 It is located on Webb Street just off Town Quay.
 Open every day except Mondays, from Midday to 8 pm.
+(The shop is transferring management, so the opening times may be different)

 North St Kitchen